corpus-christi/corpus-christi/README.md

 ## Documentation

-- See the [doc directory](doc/README.md) for links to "official" documentation.
+- See the [doc directory](doc/README.md) for links to official documentation.
 - Find a boatload of great tutorial information on the [Project Wiki](https://github.com/corpus-christi/corpus-christi/wiki)